dPenedo/dotfiles/scripts/scripts/zsh/zsh-autocomplete/README.md

 ```

 ### First insert the common substring
-You can make any completion widget first insert the sequence of characters
+You can make any completion widget first insert the longest sequence of characters
-that's common to all completions, if any, before inserting actual completions:
+that will complete to all completions shown, if any, before inserting actual completions:
 ```zsh
 # all Tab widgets
 zstyle ':autocomplete:*complete*:*' insert-unambiguous yes